JvanKatwijk/sdr-j-fm/README.md

 Buttons for setting the deemphasis and the pty labels are therefore now on the configuration widget, since their setting depends on the country you are in.
-Furthermore, the control widget contains a widget, *Combinear* on the picture, that can be used to dynamically set another "skin"
+Furthermore, the control widget contains a widget, *globstyle* on the picture, that can be used to dynamically set another "skin"

 The inputfiltering, i.e. separation between transmissions close to each other